Biographies Characteristics Analysis

 Born in 1974 in Nizhny Tagil.
 Citizen of Russia and Great Britain.

-He received the award for his work with Andrey Geim, born in Sochi, but currently a citizen of the Netherlands.
+He received the award for his work with Andrei Geim, who was born in Sochi, but is currently a citizen of the Netherlands.

-Nobel Prize winners born in the Russian Empire and the USSR
+Nobel Prize laureates born in the Russian Empire and the USSR

-(at the time of awarding the award they did not have Russian citizenship, therefore they were not included in the list of laureates from Russia)
+(at the time of the award presentation they did not have Russian citizenship, so they were not included in the list of laureates from Russia)

 Laureate